regeg/ArdunioTHC/README.md

 	- Arc Good (output, dry contract)
 	- Full torch voltage
 	- Divided torch voltage

+This hardware design uses the full arc voltage.
+I've observed about 2 volts of noise on the voltage, no matter what you use (full voltage or divided voltage).
+By using the full voltage and dividing it myself, the noise is kept to a significantly lower percentage of the signal.

 I have not tested the THC with any other brand of plasma torch.
 It should be a good starting point to make a THC to work with other torches that provide a CNC interface.